Rose Bowl Flea – Ready for Bargains!

 It ‘s time to head to the Rose Bowl Flea – ready for bargains!

-Recently Chantelle and I had the chance to visit the Rose Bowl and bring home unique items for Bungalow 47.
+Recently Chantelle and I had the chance to visit the Rose Bowl Flea Market and bring home unique items for Bungalow 47.
 Even if you only go to be inspired, it’s the place to find whatever your heart desires.
 My favorite treasure from past visits to the Rose Bowl include my amazing vintage bread board, featured in the blog post Tray Chic.
-With many opportunities for flea marketing this summer, I thought I’d share my Top 10 favorite tips for scoping out bargains wherever you go.
+I love to check out the vintage clothing and art.
+Whatever you want, it is probably there.

 Cash is King at the Rose Bowl Flea